Characterizing stochastic cell cycle dynamics in exponential growth: Results

 \subsubsection{Definition of the stochastic model}

+In our analysis, we will use the rate equation approach, rather than a master equation approach, since we are interested in the steady-state behavior of the model in the large cell number limit where the relative size of the fluctuations are vanishingly small.

-Let $N_j(t)$ be the number of cells in state $j$, the creation number, $N_j^+(t)$, and the annihilation number, $N_j^-(t)$, be the total number of cells to have arrived and departed from state $j$, respectively.
+Let $N_j(t)$ be the number of cells in state $j$, the cumulative creation number, $N_j^+(t)$, and the cumulative annihilation number, $N_j^-(t)$, be the total number of cells to have arrived and departed from state $j$ over all time, respectively.
 The state dynamics is therefore described by the following rate equation:

 In this model, cells move sequentially through the $m$ states before the final state ($j=m$) transitions to the initial state ($j=1$) as two cells:

 Each state $j$ has a PDF of lifetimes $p_{\delta j}(t)$ and therefore the relation between state $j$ arrivals and departures is given by: